juokaz/azureplus/README.md

 Two major problems exist: deploying to Windows Azure requires Windows machine for packaging and overall the process is way too complicated and somewhat confusing.
 From my personal experience I have never seen anyone succeeding without spending a day or so trying to get even a simple app working.
 There is nothing wrong with Azure itself, it's just too *raw* and hard to use.

 Furthermore deployment time is very long, reaching 20-30 mins.
 This is not something PHP developers are used for and thus removes the effect of having a scripting language.
-This is especially frustrating when something goes wrong, because even simple change requires full redeploy.
+This is especially frustrating when something goes wrong, because even a simple change requires full redeploy.

 In conclusion, I believe, no one uses Azure for PHP projects and never will.
 This project solves that and makes using Azure for PHP projects as easy as any other cloud solution.
 Dead simple.